OpenLMIS/openlmis-example/README.md

 Every extension module should be deployed as JAR and placed in directory `etc/openlmis/extensions`.
 This directory can be changed, it is defined in `docker-compose.yml` file.

-Example extension module and configuration file will be soon published in the new repository `openlmis-example-extension`.
+Example extension module and configuration file is published in the repository [openlmis-example-extension](https://github.com/OpenLMIS/openlmis-example-extension).
-This repository can currently be find [here.](https://github.com/OpenLMIS/openlmis-example-extension)

 Following classes are example of extension points usage: